gpaul-faldin/gpaul-faldin/README.md

 ## 🔭 Current Projects

-- **YoutubeCloudStorage**: Using Youtube as a Cloud storage platform by using videos that contains binary string (POC)
+- **YoutubeCloudStorage**: Using Youtube as a Cloud storage platform by using videos that store binary data represented as colors (POC)

 ## 🌱 I’m currently learning